Mary Brunner: The Hinman murder

-Bobby Beausoleil left Spahn Ranch on July 25, 1969, accompanied by Brunner and Susan Atkins to visit Gary Alan Hinman in Topanga Canyon.
+Family member Bobby Beausoleil left Spahn Ranch on July 25, 1969, accompanied by Brunner and Susan Atkins, to visit Gary Alan Hinman in Topanga Canyon.
 Hinman had been friendly with the Family and had often allowed members to stay at his home.
-Both Beausoleil and Brunner had previously lived with him for short periods of time and Brunner was close friends with him.
-Beausoleil had a knife and a 9 mm Radom pistol that he had borrowed from Family member Bruce Davis.
+Both Beausoleil and Brunner had previously lived with him for short periods of time and Brunner considered Hinman a close friend.
+Beausoleil had a knife and a 9-mm Radom pistol that he had borrowed from Family member Bruce Davis.

-After two friends of Hinman contacted the police, Hinman was found by Malibu deputy Paul Piet murdered in his home on July 31, 1969.
+After two friends of Hinman contacted the police, Hinman was found murdered in his home by Malibu deputy Paul Piet on July 31, 1969.
 His face had been deeply slashed on the left side and he had two stab wounds in his chest.
 His house had been ransacked, and "Political Piggy" and a paw print (intended to be symbolic of the Black Panther Party) were drawn on the wall in his blood.
 His Volkswagen van and Fiat station wagon were missing.
 The California Highway Patrol found Beausoleil asleep in the back of Hinman's Fiat on August 5 near San Luis Obispo, California.
 He had a sheath knife attached to his belt.
 Beausoleil was arrested and charged with the murder of Gary Alan Hinman.

 Brunner and Family member Sandra Good were arrested in San Fernando, California on August 8 at a Sears store for purchasing items with a stolen credit card.
 Brunner had signed for her purchases with the alias "Mary Vitasek" and the two women fled the store when a cashier became suspicious.
 The store manager followed them, and the police found them in possession of numerous stolen credit cards and fake identification cards.
 They were charged with violating Section 459 (burglary) and 484e (grand theft by fraudulent use of credit card) of the California Penal Code and booked into the Sybil Brand Institute Reception Center later that evening.

-On the night of August 9, Family members Charles "Tex" Watson, Susan Atkins, Linda Kasabian, and Patricia Krenwinkel went to 10050 Cielo Drive and murdered pregnant actress Sharon Tate and her guests Wojciech Frykowski, Jay Sebring, and Abigail Folger, as well as 18-year-old Steven Parent who was visiting William Garretson, who was house-sitting in the guesthouse normally occupied by Tate's landlord.
+On the night of August 9, Family members Charles "Tex" Watson, Susan Atkins, Linda Kasabian, and Patricia Krenwinkel went to 10050 Cielo Drive and murdered pregnant actress Sharon Tate, her guests Wojciech Frykowski, Jay Sebring, and Abigail Folger, and 18-year-old Steven Parent, who was visiting William Garretson, who was house-sitting in the guesthouse normally occupied by Tate's landlord.